 E.S Reddy received the Joliot-Curie Medal of the World Peace Council in 1982 for his contribution to the struggle against apartheid.
 After his retirement from the UN in 1985, he was a senior fellow of the United Nations Institute for Training and Research (1985-1993) and a member of the Council of Trustees of the International Defence and Aid Fund for Southern Africa (1986-1992).
 The University of Durban-Westville awarded him the honorary degree of Doctor of Philosophy in 1995 in recognition of his contribution to the struggle against apartheid and scholarly work on South Africa.
 He has written extensively on the history of the South African liberation movement and its leaders, United Nations action against apartheid, anti-apartheid movements and campaigns, and relations between India and South Africa.

 His papers and parts of his private collection have been donated to the Yale University Library in the United States, the Nehru Memorial Museum in New Delhi, and the Universities of Witwatersrand and Durban-Westville in South Africa, and several other institutions including South African History Online (SAHO).
-They are valuable resources to understand the the struggle for liberation in South Africa and its international repercussions.
-Mr. Reddy has acted as a consultant to the ANC Department of Information in developing the sites on Historical Documents and United Nations action.
-He currently resides in New York.
+They are valuable resources to understand the struggle for liberation in South Africa and its international repercussions.
+Reddy has acted as a consultant to the African National Congress (ANC) Department of Information in developing the sites on Historical Documents and United Nations action.

 Reddy received the Companions of O. R. Tambo in Silver, a national award from the South African Government in 2012.
 His citation reads:

 His active support of the South African freedom movement for more than half a century.
 As head of the United Nations (UN) Centre Against Apartheid for over two decades, he played a key role in promoting international sanctions against South Africa and organising the world campaign to free Nelson Mandela and other political prisoners.